LostByteSoft/Pwip/README.md

 This software is usefull to place automaticly a windows in a specified resolution.
 Usefull for windows doesn't have the ability to do this.

+This entire thing (work) is a developpement tool for AHK scripting.

+Ico_common.dll contains only .ico files , to use it %Ico_common%,2 ; mean icon number 2 in Ico_common.dll